Smart-Staffing-Support/UnityMiniCRM/SOLUTION.md

 - **Better Engagement:** Users receive confirmation of key CRM events, increasing trust and reducing errors.

 - **Improved Tracking:** Users can visually see notifications and review the timeline, making CRM management more transparent and reliable.

+- **Better UX:** Loading states and error alerts prevent confusion and improve navigation for new users.